 ASPS pursues legislative and regulatory agenda with state and federal governments on critical issues such as health reform, patient safety and medical workforce regulation.
-Here you will find information on ASPS' public submissions to Government on a range of health issues relating to cosmetic and reconstructive surgery.
+Here you will find information on ASPS’ public submissions to Government on a range of health issues relating to reconstructive and cosmetic plastic surgery.

-In April 2013, Australian Society of Plastic Surgeons recorded presentations given during the Wound Management Forum stream of the Plastic Surgery Congress 2013 (PSC 2013).
+In April 2013, Australian Society of Plastic Surgeons recorded presentations given during the Wound Management Forum stream of the PSC 2013.

 These recordings are available for all health care providers involved in wound care.
 This educational opportunity will give you access to up to date information in this important area of wound care.